 The Institute for the Arts and Humanities

 The Institute for the Arts and Humanities (IAH) supports innovative, interdisciplinary work across the boundaries of departments, schools, and colleges, and strives to play a role of leadership on issues of multidisciplinary and multicultural relevance in the arts and humanities.
 The IAH supports individual and group projects, and programming such as lectures, symposia, exhibitions, and performances that help to build a vibrant interdisciplinary community, and to raise the profile of the arts and humanities at Penn State.
 The School of Music is a regular partner with the IAH, and many faculty members have received support.
-For more information and for upcoming deadlines related to the institute's grant programs, visit the IAH website.

 Advertisement and Publicity